xrdocs/telemetry/_blogs/2017-06-21-building-a-ciscolive-demo-with-telemetry-and-kafka.md

 ---
 published: true
 date: '2017-06-21 10:22 -0600'
-title: Building a CiscoLive Demo with Telemetry and Kafka
+title: Enhancing a CiscoLive Demo with Telemetry and Kafka
 author: Shelly Cadora
 excerpt: Gives the background of a CiscoLive Telemetry and Kafka Demo
 tags: